 Boarding is a large part of life at this School.
 64% of Sixth Form students are full boarders and 36% are non-boarders.
-The School has nine boarding houses, with four houses providing Sixth Form accommodation in dedicated annexes where students have an individual room or share with one other Sixth Form student.
-Gatton Hall, the flagship Sixth Form house, was recently renovated and is exclusively for the use of Sixth Form students.
+The School has eight boarding houses, with four houses providing Sixth Form accommodation in dedicated annexes.
+Gatton Hall, the flagship Sixth Form house, is exclusively for the use of Sixth Form students.
 It is situated in the School's Grade II listed building and consists of spacious shared dorms.